silvenachen/FPGA-based-Accelerator-for-Diffusion-Language-Models/documentation/background.md

 ![](./fig/sparsity.png)

-*Sparsity patterns in different channels at different time steps.
+*Figure 11: Sparsity patterns in different channels at different time steps.
 Reproduced from [6].*

 **Proposed Accelerator Architecture** The paper proposes a **Heterogeneous Dense/Sparse Accelerator Architecture**.
 It essentially involves both Dense Processing Elements (DPEs) and Sparse Processing Elements (SPEs) for dense/sparse computation modes.
 A sparsity-aware address generator is responsible for dynamically determining sparse/dense channels and fetches only relevant data from memory, and allows parallel execution of dense and sparse computations.

 ![](./fig/accelerator.png)

-*Overall architecture of SQ-DM.
+*Figure 12: Overall architecture of SQ-DM.
 Reproduced from [6].*
 Using the Stonne simulator, the accelerator is reported to achieve an overall 6.91× total speed-up compared to an FP16 SiLU-based diffusion model with the 4-bit quantization and sparsity techniques.